rhiaro/aseedoncesown/index.md

 Breatsch T'Lin came.
 She was sitting by his side when he woke up, reading something on her palm screen.
 She looked up when she heard him move.
 She didn't smile.

-"Would you like me to sit you up?"

 Cryptum Effingis sighed.
-"Yes, please."
+"Please could you sit me up?"

 She must have tapped into the medical pod controls from her palm screen, because she didn't move, but the cushioning inside the pod started to shift around to lift his back.
-She handed him a cup of water, which he drained, and handed back.
+There was a cup of water on the side, but T'Lin made no move to hand it to him.
+When he was upright, Effingis reached for hit himself, and drained it.

 "Thank you for coming back," he started, haltingly.

-"There was nothing wrong with the railings," she said.
+"There was nothing wrong with the railings," she said, voice barely above a whisper.

 "They uh.
-The finished the investigation?"
+They finished the investigation?"

 "No, no doubt they'll investigate until they find something to blame.
 I know there was nothing wrong with them."
+The words were choked out, like they had to be ripped from her throat.

 Cryptum Effingis was silent.
 Breatsch T'Lin was still looking at her screen, not up at him.
 Effingis still held the cup, his arm resting on the side of the pod.
 Her palm screen rested in her lap, and her hands were balled into fists.

-"Coming back to see you saved my life, I think."
-The words were choked out, like they had to be ripped from her throat.
-She looked up at him, with tears in her eyes.
-He felt his own eyes start to burn.
+Finally T'Lin raised her head; there were tears in her eyes.
+Effingis felt his own eyes start to burn.
 He hadn't felt that in many years.

 "What happened?"
 He whispered.
 "Breatsch Dneel...?"

 T'Lin sniffed and took a deep breath.
 "Dneel is fine.
-She was lucky too, away on a field trip at the islands when it happened.
+She was lucky, away on a field trip at the islands when it happened.
 She's helping with the recovery.
-Thought she was needed more there than here.
-I wasn't sure...
-I wasn't sure that I could say the same."
+Thought she was needed more there than here."

 "What happened?"
 He asked again.
 "How many people...?"